ljlodl5/KickStarter-Analysis/README.md

 # **Kickstarting with Excel**

 ## Overview/Purpose of Project
-**Guide Louise on how to achieve a successful theater kickstarter campaign by leveraging analysis of previous successful launch months and campaign goals($).**
+**Guide Louise on how to achieve a successful theater kickstarter campaign by leveraging outcome analysis of previous kickstarter campaigns based on launch month and goals($).**

 ### Analysis and Challenges
 #### Analysis of Outcomes Based on Launch Date